DFE-Digital/architecture/profession/our-profession-offer.md

 expires: 2020-12-01
 ---

+# Our Profession Offer

-> Architecture is moving to a more profession-led model.
+> DfE Architecture is moving to a more profession-led model.
 This content is under review.
 Contact the [architecture profession](mailto:architecture.profession@education.gov.uk) for more information.

-# Our Profession Offer

 The architecture profession can help you find or access the right type of architecture support for your project.
 We have access to a large community of permanent and contract architects across the Department, plus commercial frameworks to help fulfill your needs.